Reconciliation banner Reconciliation banner

 Our commitment to reconciliation

-The development and implementation of our first national Salvation Army Reconciliation Action Plan (RAP) is key to driving reconciliation practices.
-Our Innovate Reconciliation Action Plan was launched on Thursday 3 December 2020.
+The development and implementation of our national Salvation Army Reconciliation Action Plan (RAP) is key to driving reconciliation practices.

 Acknowledgement of Country

-The Salvation Army acknowledges the Traditional Owners of the lands and waters throughout Australia.
+The Salvation Army acknowledges First Nations peoples as the Traditional Owners of the lands and waterways of Australia that we now share.

-We commit ourselves in prayer and practice to this land of Australia and its people, seeking reconciliation, unity and equity.
+We commit ourselves in prayer and practice to the lands of Australia and its peoples, seeking reconciliation, unity and equity.

 Find support